fdaguila/libaire/doc/source/i2c.rst

 Example 1
 ---------

-An example where an RTC DS1307 is queried every 500 ms and teh results printed over the serial port.
+An example where an RTC DS1307 is queried every 500 ms and the results printed over the serial port.

 .. code-block:: c